 I agree with the overlanders who say that while driving in Latin America one should take similar precautions as big cities in the USA…

 But there are still distinct differences between the two.

 While traveling in any part of a big city in Latin America (not just rough neighborhoods) I highly recommend taking heightened precautions that you don’t need to take in the USA (unless you’re driving through like the south side of Chicago or something?), IE keeping your windows mostly rolled up, doors locked, only parking in secure, paid parking lots, etc).

-Things happen in small (usually only if they are touristy in nature) and medium-sized cities as well.
+The bad news isn’t limited to big cities here… Things also happen in both small cities (usually only if they are touristy in nature) and medium-sized cities in Latin America.
 The more time I spend in Latin America, the more stories I have from acquaintances, friends, or friends of friends.

 Let’s remember in Latin America you’ve also got a strange foreign plate that calls attention, and you’ve likely got a lot of gear inside that would be worth a lot, even more so in the local currency.

 Break-ins happen in just a moment, and it can happen to anyone, anywhere.
 This point is very important.